OOPSpam/blog/_posts/2019-11-24-open-source-comment-systems-their-anti-spam-capabilities.md

 That being said, some paid comment systems such as [Commento](https://commento.io/) is a privacy-focused solution.
 They rely on a subscription model instead of an advertisement.
 Commento uses Akismet as a spam-filter which is a red flag considering Akismet requires to submit your blog URL, user's IP and user agent on top of the other optional parameters such as server information (such as $_SERVER in PHP).
 Read more about the difference between Akismet and OOPSpam Anti-Spam API on [A better Akismet alternative](https://www.oopspam.com/akismet-alternative.html) page.

 All in all, these are the main open-source, self-hosted and free comment systems in the wild.
-If you decide to give a shot to OOPSpam Anti-Spam API as your spam filter, go ahead and [test it on your browser](https://rapidapi.com/oopspam/api/oopspam-spam-filter).
+If you decide to give a try to OOPSpam Anti-Spam API as your spam filter, go ahead and [test it on your browser](https://rapidapi.com/oopspam/api/oopspam-spam-filter).
 You could also reach me out via contact@oopspam.com.
 I'd be happy to help.

 Happy spam-free day!